Breastfeeding and Baby Friendly Hospitals

 Discourage the Use of Artificial Nipples, Bottles, and Pacifiers.

 During the first few days and weeks of breastfeeding, when good habits are being established, the use of artificial nipples should be discouraged.
-Once breastfeeding is well established, there are no strong opinions on restricting it, but until that time they should be avoided.
+Once breastfeeding is well established, there are no strong opinions on restricting it, but until that time, it should be avoided.
 Pacifier or bottle use can lead to reduced nipple stimulation and resulting poor supply, confusion for babies regarding the proper method of sucking to receive milk, increased hygiene risk, masking or unknowingly “holding-off” hunger cues (2).

 Coordinate Outside Support Groups and Services So That Mothers and Babies Will Have Continued Support Upon Discharge.